-- Vacuum Furnaces
+- Vacuum Furnaces,

 - aluminium heat treatment systems (Aluminium Process + Controlled Atmosphere Brazing),

-- Atmosphere Furnaces (Thermal)
+- Atmosphere Furnaces (Thermal),

 - Melting Furnaces,

 - Aftersales.

-Information on particular operating segments is presented in the consolidated financial statements of the SECO/WARWICK Group (Note 2 to the consolidated financial statements for the 12 months ended December 31st 2019) and in Section 32 of this Directors' Report.
+Information on each operating segment is presented in the consolidated financial statements of the SECO/WARWICK Group (Note 2 to the consolidated financial statements for the 12 months ended December 31st 2020) and in Section 32 of this Directors' Report.